rodber/chevereto-free/README.md

 # Chevereto Free

+> 🔔 Subscribe to the [newsletter](https://newsletter.chevereto.com/subscription?f=PmL892XuTdfErVq763PCycJQrrnQgNmDybvvbXt7hbfEtgCJrjxKnBK4i9LmtXEOfM7MQBwP36vhsCGYOogbSIfBYw) to don't miss any update regarding Chevereto.

 Chevereto Free is an image hosting software that allows you to create a beautiful and full-featured image hosting website on your own server.
 It's your hosting and your rules, so say goodbye to closures and restrictions.
 ## It's a fork

 Chevereto Free is a fork of Chevereto V3 in which only the essential features are preserved and released as Open Source software.
 This fork  **doesn't include**: